ruijarimba/azure-pipelines-guidelines/guidelines/variables/do-separate-configuration.md

-# ✅ DO: Separate configuration from logic
+# ✅ DO: Separate Configuration From Logic

 Don't hard-code values in your pipelines or steps, jobs or stages templates.